 Facility Fund - The Facility Fund accounts for the accumulation of funds for the specific purpose of replacing buildings.
+The primary source of revenue is transfers from other funds.
+Primary expenditures are for capital outlay.

 Certain activity occurs during the year involving transfers of resources between funds.
 In fund financial statements these amounts are reported at gross amounts as transfers in/out.
 While reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
 Transfers between the funds included in governmental activities are eliminated.